Tools

 def context_aware_handler(input: dict, ctx: dict) -> dict:

-"""Tool that uses context"""
+"""Tool that uses built-in context"""

 run_id = ctx.get('run_id') # Current run ID